 - You have 8 hours to complete the exam.
 Go to the Teaching and Learning Department office for help with arranging a room and computer.

 - The take home exam occurs over a two week period.
-The writer of the question you e-mails you the exam question on the start date and time.
+The writer of the question e-mails you the exam question on the start date and time.
 You e-mail back your answer to the writer and second reader.
-We suggest you time this exam when you will have the most time to focus on writing.

 - You are allowed 16 weeks (four months) to

-complete all three exams and must be registered for three hours in one of the
+complete all three exams and must be registered for three units in one of the

 Each of the three areas may address questions related to: